Fadliirjiyansy/InternShip-Portfolio/README.md

 ### Binder UIUX
 [Figma Link]([https://www.mdpi.com/1424-8220/22/11/4240](https://www.figma.com/proto/71gMPgQnAHpAgVzv4hzFdY/Page-FAQ?node-id=102-4&starting-point-node-id=15%3A2&mode=design&t=x5sH2SBdpEX4oekC-1))

 create **UIUX** to visualize the web flow that will be created for the Binder web.
+This is my second semester project for subject Human Computer Interaction.

 ## Talks & Lectures
 - Causality: The new science of an old question - GSP Seminar, Fall 2021